Bushel-of-Lemons/LEMO_Vocabulate/README.md

 ### Using Custom Files

-You can still use your own dictionary and stopwords files:
+You can still use your own dictionary and stopwords files, just provide the file paths:

 ```python
 # Use custom files